 - Dominik is among the Top-Reviewers for Organometallics and Dalton Transactions in 2018.
 Thank you for appreciating my efforts!
 And thank you Paul for your personal letter.
 Outstanding!

-- Our Tutorial Pushing Electrons – Which Carbene Ligand for Which Application is among the most read Organometallics articles in 2018!
+- Our Tutorial Pushing Electrons – Which Carbene Ligand for Which Application is the most read Organometallics article in 2018!
 Exciting news!

 - Our isolation of the elusive palladium terminal imido scaffold is highlighted by ChemistryViews by ChemPubSoc Europe.
 Interested in more details?
 See the next post…